ymusell/Hexabot/workspaceRos/src/phantomx/phantomx_camera/README.md

 ### sort fissures

-Script that subscribes to which subscribes to the current points of a fault and which classifies each crack.
+Script that subscribes the current points of a fissure, it will classify each crack, count and record them.